chartjes/atthekeyboard/source/_posts/2017-09-14-how-a-grumpy-programmer-wires-their-home.md

 At some point they will be upgrading connections around here -- less than 1km away they are building a brand new subdivision with gigabit fiber being run to homes.
 When the time comes, I'll just have to update the modem...and nothing else.
-Maybe at some point Uqbuiti releases some nicer in-room access points.
+Maybe at some point [Ubiquiti](https://www.ubnt.com) releases some nicer in-room access points.
 I can just swap my old ones for the new ones and everything else will just still work great.